fjdegroo/deshade/README.md

 ```

 # Running
 Deshade dumps an application's shaders to directory `deshade`.
-If
+Shaders will
-directory already exists, shaders found there matching shader hashes used
+be replaced if shader file by same name as dumped shader is found in
-by application will with be replaced.
+`deshade/replace' directory.

 ## OpenGL
 To dump and or replace the shaders of an OpenGL application, preload